hitokiri-mata/katacoda-courses/kubernetes-applications/istio-intro/step2-install-istio.md

 The Kubernetes Operator pattern is vital for multi-component solutions that are installed on Kubernetes.
 Often these Operators are installed with the Helm package manager for Kubernetes.
 While the Istio operator is installed using Helm, the Istio install isolates you from that dependency.
 This scenario follows the recommendations (since version 1.6) for installing the Istio operator using its installer.

-Download the Istio package.
+Download the Istio package:

 `curl -L https://istio.io/downloadIstio | sh -`{{execute}}

-Install the Istio client, command-line tool.
+Install the Istio client, command-line tool:

 `export PATH="$PATH:/root/istio-${ISTIO_VERSION}/bin"`{{execute}}

-Verify the version of the command-line tool.
+Verify the version of the command-line tool:

 `istioctl version`{{execute}}